CharlesMisheal/printf/README.md

-This is a team project
+oncept of this project is to understand the framework of team project and illustrate the printf() c language function which stands for "Print Formatted".The printf takes argument and print the output.